Important - page not maintained

 Even if you feel that the relationship is not hard to find in the tabular format, imagine if we were looking at a graph that contained these individuals' entire filmography careers, as well as hundreds of other actors, directors, and film crew members.
 The connections could easily be lost in a non-visual presentation.

 Neo4j Visualization Tools and Products

 Neo4j has two main visualization tools that are built and designed to work specifically with data in Neo4j’s graph database: Neo4j Browser and Neo4j Bloom.
-Neo4j Browser, a developer-focused tool that allows developers to execute Cypher queries and visualize the results, is the default developer interface for both Enterprise and Community editions of Neo4j database.
-Neo4j Bloom is a commercially-licensed product that allows users to explore their graph data using natural language.
 We will briefly discuss the key details of each here.

-Bloom is Neo4j’s standalone product for visualization that is accessible with a commercial license.
-This tool was designed for business analysts and other non-developers to interact with data stored in the graph database without writing any code.
+Bloom is a standalone product focused on visualization that comes with every AuraDB Instance, and is available with a Neo4j Desktop.
+It was designed for business analysts annd nother non-developers to interact with graph data without writing any code.